GrammaTech/sel/FAQ.md

 or 'X' characters, all unit tests passed.
 See the [stefil](https://common-lisp.net/project/stefil/index-old.shtml) project page for more information on our unit testing framework.

+### Instrumented project compilation has long duration]

+Instrumentation may add thousands of lines of code to your project, leading to a dramatic increase in compilation time.
+Using clang as your compiler or compiling without optimizations enabled (-O0) will often speedup compilation.

 ## SEL